DANAKIL RESEARCH CAMPAIGN

-Kamal Taj-Eddine is Deputy of the Ibn Battuta Centre.
-He is Director of “Dynamique des Bassins et Géomatique” Laboratory and Professor of Geology and Géomatique at the Université Cadi Ayyad (Marrakech, Morocco).
+Kamal Taj-Eddine is Deputy Director of the Ibn Battuta Centre.
+He is Director of the“Dynamique des Bassins et Géomatique” Laboratory and Professor of Geology and Géomatique at the Université Cadi Ayyad (Marrakech, Morocco).

-"I take care of the logistic of the Centre.
+"I take care of the logistics of the Centre.
 My preferred outdoor activity is to jump from bridges, cliffs, planes, and whatever is high, as high as possible."

 Ida Dell'Arciprete, graduated in Geology at the IRSPS of the Università D’Annunzio (Pescara).
-She has attended also a Master in Safety and Management.
+She has a Master in Safety and Management.